sbragagnolo/bc-tutorial-2018/patterns1.md

 }
 ```

-Another used practice is to have a secondary private database for sensible information, and storing the hash in the private db and using such hash in the blockchain (that way it is easier to find the information in your private db and link with the blockchain data).
+Another used practice is to have a secondary private database for sensible information, and storing the hash in the private DB and using such hash in the blockchain (that way it is easier to find the information in your private DB and link with the blockchain data).

 ## 2. Random Generation

-At first glance random number generation may not seem like a problem.
+At first glance, random number generation may not seem like a problem.
 However, it is very tricky to create a truly random number in Solidity (if you don’t want people to cheat).

-Miners have access to many environment variables (e.g., timestamp, blockhash) and also the contract's internal state before executing your contract.
-Moreover, a miner can (and probably will) manipulate some of the environmnet variables to get an advantage.
-Therefore, we should not rely on these variables (like timestamp) to generate random numbers.
+Miners have access to any environment variables (e.g., timestamp, blockhash) and also the contract's internal state before executing your contract.
+Moreover, a miner can (and probably will) manipulate some of the environment variables to get an advantage.
+Therefore, we should not rely on these variables (like a timestamp) to generate random numbers.

 There are many Random number generation patterns for Solidity.
 Each pattern varies a lot depending on the requirements and usage of the random numbers.
 Thus, I will not present any, I just want to reinforce the caution.
-Here is a [link](https://medium.com/@promentol/lottery-smart-contract-can-we-generate-random-numbers-in-solidity-4f586a152b27) to discussing a Lotery smart contract and random generation.
+Here is a [link](https://medium.com/@promentol/lottery-smart-contract-can-we-generate-random-numbers-in-solidity-4f586a152b27) to discussing a Lottery smart contract and random generation.

 ## 3. State Machine

 A common pattern in contracts is to make then act as a state machine.
 We use an ```enum``` to define the states, and an attribute to control which state the contract is currently in.
 A function can change the contract state into a different one.
-Moreover, some functions can become unavailble (or behave differntly) depending on which state the contract is.
+Moreover, some functions can become unavailable (or behave differently) depending on which state the contract is.

 For example, let's code a cryptocurrency Crowdfund contract.
-The states are very simple, when we create the contract the crowdfund is "Open".
+The states are very simple, when we create the contract the crowdfunding is "Open".
 The contract can only receive pledges when it is "Open".
 After its expiration, if the total money raised equals or exceeds the minimum required, then the contract is "Closed" and the money is given to the person who created the crowdfund.
 Otherwise, the contract goes to a "refund" state, and everyone who contributed can ask for their refund.

 ```solidity
 pragma solidity^0.4.24;